Manage data links

 -

-: Elements that are linked to Tableau (see Tableau data links).
+: Elements that are linked to Tableau (see Create elements from Tableau).

 When you have selected the linked elements that you want, you can use the data update buttons on the floating toolbar to manage the data in the elements in your selection.

-Note: When updating multiple linked elements, if your selection contains an element linked to Tableau, selecting Update Once or Update Automatically
+Note: think-cell can't automatically update linked elements that use Tableau as their data source.
+When updating multiple linked elements, if your selection contains an element linked to Tableau, selecting Update Automatically manually updates the element linked to Tableau (see Create elements from Tableau).

 Sometimes you need to make changes to an Excel workbook that has data links to elements in PowerPoint.
-If you rename or move a worksheet or workbook that contains a linked range, think-cell doesn't automatically switch to the changed data source to update the data links.
+If you rename, move, or duplicate a workbook or worksheet that contains a linked range, think-cell doesn't automatically switch to the changed data source to update the data links.
 Instead, the changed data source becomes an alternate source for the linked elements.

 Remove data links

 You can remove data links between elements and Excel ranges from PowerPoint or Excel.
-Removing a data link only stops the connection between PowerPoint and Excel for the particular element or Excel range.
-So, the cells in Excel don't change and linked elements stay in the presentation with their latest data.
+Removing a data link only ends the relationship between a specific element in PowerPoint and its linked cell range in Excel.
+In Excel, the cell contents don't change; in PowerPoint, the element stays in the presentation with its most recent data set.

-When you remove a data link from a linked element in PowerPoint, the linked Excel range retains its data link and any other elements linked to that range keep their data links.
-Similarly, when you remove a data link from a linked Excel range, the elements that link to that range keep their data links but can't update their data using that particular range.
-You can change their data source and keep using them as linked elements (see Replace the data source of linked elements).
+When you remove a data link from a linked element in PowerPoint, the linked Excel range retains the data links it has with other linked elements.
+Similarly, when you remove a data link from a linked Excel range, the elements that link to that range keep their data links but can't update their data using that particular range anymore.
+You can still change their data source and keep using them as linked elements (see Switch to alternate data sources).

 To remove a data link from a linked element in PowerPoint, right-click the element to open the context menu, then select Break Excel Link

-You can remove multiple data links in a presentation simultaneously with the Data Links dialog (see Manage linked data with the Data Links dialog).
-To do so, in the dialog, select the data sources that you want to remove, then select Del (see Select and manage multiple linked elements).
+You can remove multiple data links in a presentation simultaneously by deleting the listed data sources in the Data Links dialog (see Manage linked data with the Data Links dialog).
+To do so, in the dialog, select the workbooks or worksheets that you want to remove, then select Del (see Select and manage multiple linked elements).

 To remove a data link from a linked range in Excel, right-click the frame around the linked range to open the context menu, then select Delete

-In Excel, you can delete the data links from all linked ranges that don't currently have an open PowerPoint file that contain links to them.
+In Excel, you can remove data links from all linked ranges that have disconnected data links.
 To do so, on the Excel ribbon, go to Insert > think-cell > Tools

 .
 Alternatively, right-click a red frame around a linked range to open the context menu, then select Delete Disconnected Data Links